mcataford/Learn2Code/IntroToJava/4. Data structures basics/README.md

 What happens if we try to access `my_numbers[5]`?
 Since `5` is larger than `length - 1`, we are __out of bounds__ and will trigger an exception letting us know that we have access memory outside of the chunk reserved for the array.
 <hr>

-Using this system, we can not store __similar data together__!
+Using this system, we can now store __similar data together__!
 For example, looking back at our Fahrenheit to Celsius conversion tool, an array would be a convenient way to hold a set of temperatures to convert!

 <hr>